GaryZ700/Haskell_Blog/blog3.md

 generateChar :: Int -> Char -> String
 generateChar 0 c = []
 generateChar i c = c : generateChar (i-1) c</code></pre></code></pre>
 Ok, awesome!
 Now we're really cooking, but it seems this code only simulates the ball's forward movement, not its bounceback to the original "wall".
 What it seems we need to do to make the simulate function more generic is to have it accept a start and end position for the simulation, where the start and end represent the "walls" that the ball bounces off of each time it reaches that position.
-Thus, our function would look more like this: <code>simulateBall :: Int -> Int -> IO ()</code>, which supports two interger inputs, one for the start and another for the end value.
-But, then how would we differentiate between when the ball start at position 10 and ends at position 0, versus starting at position 0 and ending at 10?
+Thus, our function would look more like this: <code>simulateBall :: Int -> Int -> IO ()</code>, which supports two integer inputs, one for the start and another for the end value.
+But, then how would we differentiate between when the ball starts at position 10 and ends at position 0, versus starting at position 0 and ending at 10?
 It seems we need a new control structure, an if statement to determine if the ball will be traveling from left to right, or from right to left.

-#if Statements
+## if Statements
-The following discussion is based upon the information presented <code href="https://en.wikibooks.org/wiki/Haskell/Control_structures">here.</code>.
-An if statement in Haskell follows an if then, else if then, else structure, which can be seen in the example below:
+The following discussion is based upon the information presented <a href="https://en.wikibooks.org/wiki/Haskell/Control_structures">here.</a> An if statement in Haskell follows an <code>if then
+    else if then
+    else</code> structure, which can be seen in the example below:
 <pre><code>main :: IO ()
 main = do
            putStrLn "What is your favorite animal?"